window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-34686244-4');

 As AI capabilities expand, the temptation to automate more decisions intensifies.
 However, AI accountability and responsibility remain fundamentally human concerns.
 AI systems have potential to significantly impact individuals and society, making it essential to establish clear lines of responsibility ensuring those who create and deploy AI systems are accountable for their outcomes.

 The question isn’t whether to use AI – these tools offer undeniable value.
 The question is how to use them responsibly while maintaining professional standards and factual accuracy.
-Let AI enhance your capabilities, but never surrender your judgment to algorithms that lack understanding, context, and accountability.
+Let AI enhance your capabilities but never surrender your judgment to algorithms that lack understanding, context, and accountability.

 Your reputation depends on every word you send into the world.
 Make certain those words – AI-assisted or not – represent truth, authenticity, and the professional standards you want associated with your name.